14.73. DD 73: Extended Merchant Template#

 summary?: string;

-// The time the customer need to pay before his order will be deleted.
+// Time the customer has to pay before the order expires unpaid.

 pay_duration: RelativeTime;